imc0/nso-get-data/README.md

    - Run s3s again with your chosen flags to upload battle data.

+   - You can shortcut the last two commands above by running `nso-get-tokens.sh -r` which writes your tokens and then executes `s3s -r`.

 ## Command reference for this script

 ### Synopsis